Commercial property purchase case study

 - They each establish a Dentons SIPP and arrange for the funds from their personal pensions to be transferred

-- Once the 30-day mandatory transfer cancellation period has expired, the funds from the SIPP, along with the agreed mortgage loan, can be used to complete the commercial property purchase
+- Once the 30-day mandatory transfer cancellation rights period has expired, the funds in the SIPP, along with the agreed mortgage loan, can be used to complete the commercial property purchase

-- The solicitor draws up the lease for the rental of the florist shop to the partnership
+- The solicitor draws up a commercial lease for the rental of the florist shop to the partnership

-- The SIPPs then pay for the property and the solicitor’s fee is paid by the SIPPs.
+- The SIPPs then pay for the property and associated costs.

 The result

-- Once in the commercial property Mr & Mrs Williams pay the rental income to their SIPPs which is applied to each member’s cash account on a 50:50 basis and is used to pay off their respective mortgages.
+- Once in the commercial property Mr & Mrs Williams partnership pay the rental income to their SIPP which is applied to each SIPPs cash account on a 50:50 basis and is used to pay off their respective mortgages.